 Within Teamwork Projects, you can set up a custom domain for your team to access your Projects site.

 The process to set this up involves adding records in your DNS settings, so the person who manages your website would usually be able to do this for you:

 Then, log in to your Teamwork Projects site at your current address, and in the settings menu in the top right of the screen in the general section, click Edit under the site address.

 Click the Custom domain option at the top of the modal, and type your new address you just set up the DNS records for, in the URL field.

-Now when you visit your custom domain has been successfully applied, visiting your custom domain URL in a browser, you'll go to your Teamwork Projects site.
+Now when you visit your custom domain has been successfully applied, visiting your custom domain URL in a browser, you will be directed to your Teamwork Projects site.

 - Do not use a Type A DNS record for your custom domain, make sure the DNS record you create is a CNAME record.

 - The Internet RFC states you cannot set a CName record for a root domain so we recommend using a subdomain.

 - If you also use Teamwork Desk, the address of your Desk site will now be your custom domain with /desk at the end.

 - If you downgrade your subscription to a plan which doesn't include the custom domain option, your site address will be reset to the standard format.